Payday is excited to team up with the Ashe County Line, a paper in rural Western North Carolina to cover elder care work organizing in the South.

 By Mike Elk, Ashe County Line

 Nationwide, more than one million Americans are employed as home health care aides, providing day-to-day care for some of the most vulnerable of our society, particularly the elderly.
-It is among the fastest growing yet lowest paid professions in the country.
+It is among the fastest-growing yet lowest paid professions in the country.
+Elderly people need a lot of care as they get on in their years, so it is important for them to know that there are people out there that will help and support them, whether that be at home or in a facility.
+Because of this demand, there are such things as an elderly care franchise for communities so they can give their senior citizens the aid they need.

 “People might not think it’s that difficult because it’s, ‘Oh, just give this person a bath,'” says Cody Darnell, a former CNA (certified nursing assistant) and now coordinator for the Community Paramedic Program at Ashe Services for Aging in West Jefferson, NC.
 “But to have the training to approach a person with dementia, [it’s] very extensive and it really takes a lot of time.
 You have to have a lot of techniques of redirection because you can make or break a client’s whole day based on how you approach them.”